-- 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-The last cost model selected is shown at the top of the page.
+- 1. From the Enterprise Decision Support home page, in the Cost accounting drop-down, select Modify a cost model. - 2.
+The last cost model selected appears in the Select cost model drop-down.
 To change cost models, select another one from the Select cost model drop-down. - 3.
-Under the Methods section, click Define method exclusions. - 4.
+Under the Methods section, select Define method exclusions. - 4.
 If there is not an existing cost method exclusions table version assigned to this cost model, the table will be empty. - a.
-Click the link in the "Create or select a version here" text within the table. - b.
-In the Modify a cost model dialog, from the Cost method exclusion drop-down, do one of the following and click Save: - To create a new version of the cost method exclusions table, select Create new version. - To assign an existing version of the cost method exclusions table, select the version from the list. - 5.
-If there is an existing cost model exclusions table version assigned to this cost model and you would like to modify it: - a.
-Click the link in the cost model's name in the table's header. - b.
-In the Modify a cost model dialog, from the Cost method exclusion drop-down, do one of the following and click Save:
+Select the link in the "Create or select a version here" text within the table. - b.
+In the Modify a cost model dialog box, from the Cost method exclusion drop-down, do one of the following, and select Save: - To create a new version of the cost method exclusions table, select Create new version. - To assign an existing version of the cost method exclusions table, select the version from the list. - 5.
+If there is an existing cost model exclusions table version assigned to this cost model, and you would like to modify it: - a.
+Select the link in the cost model's name in the table's header. - b.
+In the Modify a cost model dialog box, from the Cost method exclusion drop-down, do one of the following, and select Save: